JEMasonMedia/Node-Identity/README.md

 ### Contribution

-As this is an open source project, utilizing other open source libraries, and that I am not yet as professional programmer, I am absolutely welcome to the communities contributions to this project.
+As this is an open source project, utilizing other open source libraries, I am absolutely welcome to the communities contributions to this project.
 It's definitely not a single coder job to build what I'm hoping to be a project library used across the entire internet.
 And being an open source project, there is no reason this couldn't end up one of the most secure authentication options available.